+Today we wrap up our conversations with the ANDRILL scientists (including project leader Dave Harwood) and hear about what lies ahead for the project.
 Join Exploratorium senior scientist Paul Doherty as he serves up hands-on activities related to science in Antarctica.
 What have scientists learned from the South Pole Telescope so far, and what work needs to be done this year as the scientists fine-tune this amazing new piece of technology?
 Watch ANDRILL scientists examine a sediment core, find out about new developments, and discover ancient diatoms (single-celled marine organisms).
 How do ANDRILL scientists drill and retrieve sediment cores from under the ice and sea, and why do they do it?
 Join us for an overview of the ANDRILL (ANtarctic geological DRILLing) Project, a multinational collaboration among 200-plus scientists, students, and educators from five nations, to recover sediment cores (layered sections of earth) from under the Antarctic ice and seas.
 Christina, a geologist from Stanford University, investigates climate history by scouring sediment samples for diatoms, microscopic marine creatures that lived long ago in Antarctica's McMurdo Sound.
 Nadine, a glaciology graduate student from UC Santa Cruz, spent four weeks on the West Antarctic Ice Sheet investigating ice sheets and global climate change.
 Dr. Tulaczyk, a glaciologist from UC Santa Cruz, studies the lakes, floods, and ice quakes that occur under the giant glaciers of Antarctica.
 He is among only 200 scientists world-wide who study ice sheet dynamics and its role in climate change.
 Pulling food to prepare for four weeks at the West Antarctic Ice Sheet camp.
-The South Pole Telescope captured its first light on Feb.
-16, 2007!
-Join Exploratorium host Mary Miller as she talks with scientists at the South Pole and finds out more about life at the Pole.